udanilokuhetti92/SeaSerenade/README.md

 # SeaSerenade
-SeaSerenade is a group project with 4 members as a part of my coursework in Web Development module.
-And this is the Shop page that was developed by me.
+SeaSerenade is a group project with 4 members, created as part of the Web Development module coursework.
+This repository includes the Shop page, which was developed by me.